fabian7593/MagicalCamera/README.md

 [![alt tag](https://github.com/fabian7593/MagicalCamera/blob/master/cameraHighQ.png)](https://github.com/fabian7593/MagicalCamera)

 A Magic library to take photos and select pictures in Android.
-In a simple way and if you need it also save the pictures in device.
+In a simple way and if you need it also save the pictures in device, and facial recognition, get the real uri path or the photo or obtain the private information of the picture.
 <br>
 [![Android Arsenal](https://img.shields.io/badge/Android%20Arsenal-MagicalCamera-green.svg?style=true)](https://android-arsenal.com/details/1/3623)